 Thailand Eye (ไทยเนตร), an exhibition of Thai contemporary art, opened at BACC in Bangkok on 18th March.
 The extensive exhibition catalogue features profiles of seventy-five artists, though only twenty-four are featured in the exhibition itself.
 (The participating artists were ultimately approved by the Ministry of Culture as the exhibition is part of the Ministry's Totally Thai project.)

 Thailand Eye was curated by Serenella Ciclitira (who also edited the catalogue), Nigel Hurst (director of the Saatchi Gallery, where the exhibition was shown last year) and Apinan Poshyananda (Permanent Secretary for Culture).
-Apinan has curated many previous exhibitions, notably the large-scale survey shows Traces Of Siamese Smile and Thai Trends, and one of his videos was shown in From Message To Media.
+Apinan has curated many previous exhibitions, notably the large-scale survey Traces Of Siamese Smile, and one of his videos was shown in From Message To Media.